makkahwi/heal-tracker/README.md

 ## Meet the Developer

-Health Daily Link is developed by **AlembicSoft**, a team passionate about improving health through technology.
-This project is open-source, and we’re excited to welcome contributions from developers, designers, and wellness enthusiasts around the world.
+Health Daily Link is developed by me **Suhaib Ahmad**, a passionate about improving health through technology.
+This project is open-source, and I am excited to welcome contributions from developers, designers, and wellness enthusiasts around the world.
+Check out my works @  [My Website](https://www.suhaib.dev/) & [Github](https://github.com/makkahwi/)

 ## Our Vision for the Future